quicwg/qlog/draft-marx-quic-logging-main-schema.md

 ### group_id and group_ids {#group_ids}

-In the normal use case, only a single source is logged in a single trace.
-For example, for QUIC, a single trace only contains events for a single logical QUIC connection (grouped on ODCID because the normal connection IDs can change during the QUIC connection).

-TODO: for this simple use case, MUST a trace include a group_id?

-However, a single trace could also combine events from a variety of sources or use cases (e.g., multiple QUIC connections).
+A single Trace can contain events from a variety of sources, belonging to for example a number of individual QUIC connections.
 For tooling considerations, it is necessary to have a well-defined way to split up events belonging to different logical groups into subgroups for visualization and processing.
 For example, if one type of log uses 4-tuples as identifiers and uses a field name "four_tuple"